Jnaneswari Express train derailment

-On 28 May 2010, a Jnaneshwari Express train derailed at about 1 am in the West Midnapore district of West Bengal, India (between the Sardiha and Khemasuli railway stations near Jhargram).
-It was disputed as to whether sabotage or a bomb caused damage on the railway track, which in turn led to the derailment, before an oncoming goods train hit the loose carriages and resulted in the deaths of at least 148 passengers.
+On 28 May 2010, a Jnaneshwari Express train derailed at about 1 a.m. in the West Midnapore district of West Bengal, India (between the Sardiha and Khemasuli railway stations near Jhargram).
+It was disputed as to whether sabotage or a bomb caused damage on the railway track, which in turn led to the derailment, before an oncoming goods train hit the loose carriages, resulting in the deaths of at least 148 passengers.

 Background

-A few weeks before the incident the Prime Minister of India Manmohan Singh said Naxal attacks were affecting the profitability of the railways: "We have lost Rs 5 billion because of Naxal bandhs and obstructions.
-There has been adverse impact on operations, freight loading and passenger traffic on a localised basis during bandh calls and other threats in vulnerable areas."
+A few weeks before the incident, Prime Minister Manmohan Singh had stated that Naxal attacks were affecting the profitability of the railways.

-The derailment occurred 90 minutes after a Communist Party of India (Maoist) or CPI(Mao) four-day bandh in the area began.
+The derailment occurred 90 minutes after a Communist Party of India (Maoist) or CPI(Maoist) four-day bandh in the area began.
 It was termed a "black week" and security was put on high alert.

 Derailment

 The state police chief stated that Maoist Naxalites claimed responsibility for removing a 46 cm length of railway track.
 At 01:30 local time, a train with 13 carriages passing over the missing track derailed.
 The Howrah – Kurla Lokmanya Tilak Jnaneswari Super Deluxe Express was travelling from Howrah to Mumbai.
 The derailed train was then struck by a goods train travelling in the opposite direction.
 At least 148 people died and more than 180 people were injured.
 The missing track was between Khemasuli and Sardiha stations.
 A section of the rail track was found to be missing and fishplates were loosened, suggesting sabotage.

-Initially there was uncertainty as to whether the attack was a result of a blast or due to derailment of the train.
+Initially, there was uncertainty as to whether the derailment was unintentional or the result of a bomb blast.
 Railway Minister Mamata Banerjee said a bomb blast was part of a "calculated attack" that caused the train to derail.
-She said "The driver of the train heard an explosion, so we are looking into that.
-We are aware that the Naxals have access to sophisticated bombs and improvised explosive devices."
+She said that the train driver heard an explosion, and said that the Naxals have access to sophisticated bombs and improvised explosive devices.

 Rescue operation

 Officially, 26 bodies were found, and a rescue team was working to find more bodies.
-Indian Air Force helicopters were pressed into service at the accident spot and airlifted some of the injured passengers to hospitals.
-The NCC were also involved and a medical train was sent to the location.
+Indian Air Force helicopters flew to the scene of the crash and airlifted some of the injured passengers to hospitals.
+The National Cadet Corps were also involved and a medical train was sent to the location.